Sutherland golf course proposals more environmentally damaging than Trump’s Aberdeenshire course warn conservationists

 “There are international obligations to ensure the protection of Coul Links due to its global importance for wildlife.
 The eyes of the world will therefore once again be on Scotland, and on the Highland Council when they make their planning decision, to see whether we now place more value on our special places.”

-Craig Macadam, Director of Buglife Scotland, said: “The dune systems at Coul Links have developed over thousands of year in to an internationally important site for wildlife.
-As a nation we have a duty to protect these dunes for future generations in the local community, Scotland and further afield.
+Craig Macadam, Director of Buglife Scotland, said: “The dune systems at Coul Links have developed over thousands of years into an internationally important site for wildlife.
+As a nation, we have a duty to protect these dunes for future generations in the local community, Scotland and further afield.
 Highland Council must do everything in their power to protect this important natural heritage asset from these damaging development plans.”